 4 tbsp boiling water

 Roast the macadamia nuts and hazelnuts for about 8-12 minutes in a 180°C/ 350°F oven until golden brown.
 Once the nuts have cooled down completely, add them to your food processor or blender.
-Start grinding.
-It will take a while, about 2 minutes or more, till it achieves a buttery, spreadable consistency.
-At this point, remove the nut butter from the blender and put it into a bowl.
+Start grinding to make the nut butter.
+It will take a while, a few minutes or more, till it achieves a liquid consistency.
 Add the vanilla, cacao and salt and mix well.
 In a separate bowl, add the boiling water to the coconut sugar and mix until it becomes a smooth, dark paste.
-Now mix or blend this sugar paste in with the nut butter and, voila, your homemade chocolate-hazelnut spread is ready.
+Now blend this sugar paste in with the nut butter and, voila, your homemade chocolate-hazelnut spread is ready.